 This course focuses on the structure and function of groups.
 Topics covered may include communication, process losses, leadership, problem-solving, improving the effectiveness of groups and intergroup relations.
 Prerequisite: PSY 100 or SOC 110.
-Not open for credit to students who have completed or are enrolled in CST 365 and/or SOC 334.
+Not open for credit to students who have completed or are enrolled in CST 365.
 Offered Annually.

 PSY 347 Cr.3